Friday 26th November, 2021

 Issues stopping your elbow from healing

 When tennis elbow don’t heal issues like scar tissue and adhesions are blamed, but in the overwhelming number of case the tightened forearm muscles are the problem.
-However, sometimes issues like scar tissue and adhesions are actually a problem.
-In this case the conservative care I have recommended will take stress of the injury and help a lot, but you may need some professional help to deal with this remaining issue as well.
+However, if you have has tennis elbow for a long time or have had a lot ot treatment directed at your ebow like needles or rubbing issues like scar tissue and adhesions can actually a problem.
+In this case the conservative care I have recommended will take stress of the injury and help a lot, but you may need some professional help to deal with this issue as well.

 Plumber working with pliers